Forecast for the development of fintech trends: banking applications will be replaced by embedded finance

 2. Embedded card payments

 Debit cards allow companies to simplify the process of paying contractors or employees.
 Instead of cutting checks or issuing direct deposits, companies can deliver payments to their own branded credit cards.
-In exchange for a white label debit card, the company can agree to pay the card-issuer all or some of the interchange fee.
+In exchange for a white-label debit card, the company can agree to pay the card-issuer all or some of the interchange fee.

 One example of a company that uses cards to streamline payments is PayPal.
 Users have the option of linking their PayPal account to their bank account.
 They can also apply for the company's cash card, which gives them direct access to the balance in the PayPal account.
-Instead of waiting a day or two for the cash to hit their checking account, a person with the cash card can use it immediately by paying with the card or using it at an ATM.
+Instead of waiting a day or two for the cash to hit their checking account, a person with a cash card can use it immediately by paying with the card or using it at an ATM.

 3. Embedded lending